 Yet at lower temperatures, after the very first sips, the new Ispirazione Firenze Arpeggio emerges as a well-balanced, more complex capsule than the old Arpeggio.
 It is much less a cocoa-leaning one, but a richer experience overall.
 Admittedly if you love cocoa flavors in your coffee, the new Cocoa Truffle will more closely satisfy your needs, probably.
 That’s what at Nespresso must have thought when they created the new Ispirazione Firenze Arpeggio.
 The new capsule isn’t a direct substitute but an evolution.

-As previously, let us know if you identified a different flavour which we didn’t.
+As previously, let us know if you identified a different flavor which we didn’t.
 Or if you felt something in either capsules that we didn’t recognize.